application-stacks/runtime-component-operator/doc/user-guide.md

 ### Kubernetes Application Navigator (kAppNav) support

 By default, Runtime Component Operator configures the Kubernetes resources it generates to allow automatic creation of an [Application definition](https://github.com/kubernetes-sigs/application) with the `applicationName` parameter as the `Application` CR name.
-The automatic creation is done by the [kAppNav](https://kappnav.io/), Kubernetes Application Navigator.
-You can easily view and manage the deployed resources that comprise your application using Application Navigator.
-You can disable auto-creation by setting `createAppDefinition` to `false`.
+The automatic creation is done by the [Kubernetes Application Navigator (kAppNav)](https://kappnav.io/).
+You can easily view and manage the deployed resources that comprise your application by using kAppNav.
+You can disable auto-creation by setting the `createAppDefinition` parameter to a value of `false`.

-To join an existing application definition in the `RuntimeComponent` CR namespace, ensure the `applicationName` parameter is set to the name of the `Application` CR you want to join to.
-To join an existing application definition in another namespace, ensure that the `createAppDefinition` parameter is set to `false` and the `applicationName` parameter is set to the name of the existing `Application` CR you want to join to.
+To join an existing application definition in the `RuntimeComponent` CR namespace, ensure that the `applicationName` parameter is set to the name of the `Application` CR that you want to join.
+To join an existing application definition in another namespace, ensure that the `createAppDefinition` parameter is set to `false` and that the `applicationName` parameter is set to the name of the existing `Application` CR that you want to join.

 The operator tries to find an `Application` CR with the `applicationName` parameter in the `RuntimeComponent` CR namespace.
 If it fails to find any, then it lists all the `Application` CRs with the value of the `applicationName` parameter as the name and the `RuntimeComponent` CR namespace listed in the value of the `kappnav.component.namespaces` annotation.
 If it finds any `Application` CR with the specified criteria, it adds labels listed in the `spec.selector.matchLabels` parameter to the `RuntimeComponent` CR.
-When all these steps fails, if the `createAppDefinition` is not set to `false`, the operator configures the Kubernetes resources it generates to allow automatic creation of an `Application` definition.
+When all these steps fail, if the `createAppDefinition` is not set to `false`, the operator configures the Kubernetes resources it generates to allow automatic creation of an `Application` definition.

 _This feature is only available if you have kAppNav installed on your cluster.
 Auto creation of an application definition is not supported when Knative service is created_